Self-provisioning of users

 - Accessing Workstation from multiple machines without losing the configuration state by logging in using credentials.
 The local cache is deleted on log out, the current profile is closed, and Configuration profile becomes active.

 Before you begin, contact Adobe to add your organization in the Admin Console.
 Depending on the services you have purchased, Adobe will provision the organization for you.
 For example, organizations can have access to the Attribution service or Beta builds, or both.
 Once an organization is configured, the organization administrator can add users and groups.
-See Managing Users and Groups in Experience Cloud for more information.
+See Manage Experience Cloud users and products in Experience Cloud for more information.
 The organization administrator can also configure usage restrictions for different users depending on their roles.
 For example, non-pre-release users do not need access to the Beta builds.

 Each provisioned user added to this organization through the Admin Console will have access to use the Data Workbench.
 The sub-services can only be enabled or disabled for each user depending on their product access.
 When a user is upgraded from certificate to IMS, all local data will be copied to the new IMS user directory.